 - A place for your pets and livestock to stay

 - The location of your fire extinguisher, water valve, electrical box, gas valve, and floor drain

 Act during or immediately before or after a disaster to manage its consequences through, for example, emergency public communication, search and rescue, emergency medical assistance and evacuation to minimize suffering and losses associated with disasters.

-Repair or restore conditions to an acceptable level through measures taken after a disaster, for example, return of evacuees, trauma counseling, reconstruction, economic impact studies and financial assistance.
-There is a strong relationship between long-term sustainable recovery and prevention and mitigation of future disasters.
-Recovery efforts should be conducted with a view towards disaster risk reduction.
+Repair or restore conditions to an acceptable level through measures taken after a disaster, for example, return of evacuees, trauma counselling, reconstruction, economic impact studies and financial assistance.
+There is a strong relationship between long-term sustainable recovery and the prevention and mitigation of future disasters.
+Recovery efforts should be conducted with a view toward disaster risk reduction.

 These four interdependent components may be undertaken sequentially or concurrently, but they are not independent of each other.
 Emergency management in provincial, territorial and federal governments adopts a comprehensive all-hazards approach to coordinate and integrate prevention and mitigation, preparedness, response and recovery functions to maximize the safety of Canadians.
 Ensuring a strong and seamless relationship across these components and with appropriate emergency management partners is critical to effective emergency management.

 Disaster recovery programs provide financial assistance for municipalities and their citizens who incur un-insurable losses and damages as a result of a disastrous event.
 These programs are an effective way of assisting municipalities by ensuring that the costs of disasters are shared by all Albertans, and whenever possible, by all Canadians through cost-sharing arrangements with the federal government.

 A state of local emergency does not have to be declared in order to receive financial assistance under a disaster recovery program.